Jeremy Langford

-Jeremy Langford (born December 6, 1991) is an American football running back who is a free agent.
-He played college football at Michigan State, and was drafted by the Chicago Bears in the fourth round of the 2015 NFL Draft.
+Jeremy Langford (born December 6, 1991) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Michigan State Spartans, and was selected by the Chicago Bears in the fourth round of the 2015 NFL draft.

-Early years
+Early life

 Langford attended John Glenn High School in Westland, Michigan, where he played football and ran track.
 As a senior, he rushed for 1932 yards on 205 carries with 24 touchdowns.

 He was also on the school's track & field team, where he competed as a sprinter.
 At the 2010 Huron Relays, he placed 7th in the 60 meters at 7.11 seconds.
 He was timed at 10.6 seconds in the 100 meters as a high school junior.

 Regarded as a three-star recruit by Rivals.com, he was ranked the No. 37 running back nationally.
 He chose Michigan State over scholarship offers from Colorado and Bowling Green.

 College career

-Langford was red-shirted as a freshman in 2010.
-As a red-shirt freshman in 2011, he was a backup running back and played special teams, recording a sack and a touchdown on a fumble return.
+Langford was redshirted as a freshman in 2010.
+As a redshirt freshman in 2011, he was a backup running back and played special teams, recording a sack and a touchdown on a fumble return.
 In 2012, he was a backup to Le'Veon Bell, rushing nine times for 23 yards.
 As a junior in 2013, he started all 14 games, rushing for 1,422 yards on 292 carries with 18 touchdowns.
 As a senior, he rushed for a career-high 1,522 yards on 276 carries and recorded 22 touchdowns, tying the school record set by Javon Ringer in 2008.
 In the 2015 Cotton Bowl versus Baylor, he rushed for 162 yards on 27 carries and three touchdowns, helping lead the Spartans to a 42–41 victory.